dddrrreee/cs140e-24win/labs/1-compile/README.md

 Checkoff:

-  - the sections below have some questions you should answer.
+  - Sections 2 and 3 below have some questions you should answer and check off with a CA.

+  - Feel free to work with another person and checkoff as a team, but you should both have code written on your own laptops and be able to answer each on your own.

+  - Simple extension: write some C examples that show the compiler doing something interesting / surprising.

 -------------------------------------------------------------------
 ## 1. install the gcc tool chain